oarcscience/ith.oarc.science/nam/inca/oll/oll00.md

 #### \[1910\]

-Scanned, proofed and formatted at Intangible Textual Heritage, April 2003, by J. B. Hare.
+Scanned, proofed and formatted at Intangible Textual Heritage, April 2003, by J. Lelievre.
 This text is in the public domain in the US because it was published prior to 1923.